omahs/imx-docs/docs/sdk-docs/wallet-sdk-web/quickstart.md

 ---
-description: Quickly starting to enjoy the benefits of the Wallet SDK Web
+description: Quickly starting to enjoy the benefits of the Wallet SDK
 id: quickstart
 slug: /quickstart
 tags: [wallet-sdk-web, quickstart]